Last tri of the season – HOWSC 100

 It was meant to be a non-drafting race, but there were quite a few pelotons out on the road, which was a bit frustrating.

 A little while later, about 16km into the ride, I saw someone at the side of the road.
-Another glance at the striking orange and black trisuit told me it was Stu.
+Another glance at the striking orange and black tri suit told me it was Stu.
 He appeared to be dealing with a puncture.
 I called out to him and he said he was fine.
-I felt really sad, as I knew he was hoping for a good result.
+This made me feel really sad, as I knew he was hoping for a good result.
 I started to worry about Stu and as a consequence was not focusing on my ride.
 Teri caught up with me and shouted that I had slowed down.
-I explained what had happened and we chatted for a couple of minutes. fortunately, this did not distract me too much as, on a sharp bend, we encountered a couple of motorcyclists who were so far over the road that they nearly hit us.
+I explained what had happened and we chatted for a couple of minutes.
+Fortunately, this did not distract me too much as, on a sharp bend, we encountered a couple of motorcyclists who were so far over the road that they nearly hit us.

 I pedalled on and felt pleased when I took the final turn onto the main road.
-I had no idea how far behind Teri was, but I wanted to get up some speed, as I knew i would slow a bit when I started taking my shoes off.
+I had no idea how far behind Teri was, but I wanted to get up some speed.
+Starting to take my shoes off usually makes me slow a bit as I have to stop pedalling.
 I also wanted to try to drink some water as I hadn’t drunk anything so far in the race, and it was starting to get warm.

 I was pleased with my flying dismount and realised that I was coming into transition right behind Katherine.